BrainCOGS/Microscope/README.md

 # Microscope
-Design and documentation for the 2p microscope.
+Design and documentation for the TWINKLE 2p microscope.

+### Folder Layout
+    .
+    ├── cad                     # CAD files of the instrument ├── zemax                   # Optics Simulation
+    ├── documentation           # Built instructions
+    ├── manuscript              # Latex code and figures for the manuscript ├── LICENSE
+    └── README.md               # Info file

+### Source files